GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/03-Skills for Trainers.md

 objectives:
 - "First learning objective.
 (FIXME)" learning outcomes:
-- "jlkjlkj."
+- "This is a learning outcome"
 challenges:
-- "First key point.
-Brief Answer to questions.
+- "Some challenge.
 (FIXME)"
 ---

 > ## Challenge 1 - Recall concrete examples of past trainings and list your thoughts